l7mp/stunner/examples/kurento-one2one-call/README.md

 1. After registering with the application server, the console should show the content of the `registerResponse` message.
 If all goes well, the response should show the ICE configuration returned by the application server.
-The configuration should contain a TURN URIs for the UDP gateway we have created above.
+The configuration should contain a TURN URI for the UDP Gateway we have created in STUNner.
 In addition, the authentication credentials and the public IP addresses and ports should match those in the output of `stunnerctl`.
-This ICE configuration will be passed in to the `PeerConnection` constructor during call setup.

    ```js
    {